 For this reason, Holmgren recommends keeping people you're attracted to at arm's length.
 "Don’t play with the fire and try to approach the person or become closer."

 You're Emotionally Cheating

-emotional cheating might be venting to someone about your relationship problems until they say, "If you were mine I would worship the ground you walked on," says Darne.
+Cheating may not involve any physical contact.
+It may instead mean forming a deep emotional connection with someone else.
+One example of emotional cheating might be venting to someone about your relationship problems until they say, "If you were mine I would worship the ground you walked on," says Darne.
 "It is not uncommon for these amateur counseling sessions to evolve to a point whereby two people believe they are the only ones who get each other."
-6 You're Flirting

 Complimenting another person's appearance, engaging in exaggerated smiling or laughter, affectionately touching them, making sexual jokes, or dressing up to see them are all forms of flirtation, says Darne.
 "Finding yourself paying extra attention to what you are wearing when you are likely to see a particular person should be a red flag for yourself."